What Is Video Onboarding? +Types, Examples, Tips

 An important part of your onboarding process is to give new hires an overview of the company policies.
 However, it can be overwhelming for them to comb through every detail in the extensive guides and documents on these policies.

-Video content allows you to outline the complex company policies in layman terms and an engaging format.
-Furthermore, employees can watch these videos in their own time and replay to refresh their memory.
+Video content allows you to outline complex company policies in layman’s terms and in an engaging format.
+Furthermore, employees can watch these videos in their own time and replay them to refresh their memory.

 3. Department Overview

 The department overview videos introduce the new hires to department goals and provide overviews on how each team supports the organization as a whole.
 Describing how each department contributes to the overall success of the company is a valuable way to get new hires better invested in their roles.